 Your dog may be responding to your behavioral cues during mealtimes.
 Or he may be enjoying the attention given when he doesn’t eat his food, reinforcing the bad behavior.
 By keeping feeding time positive, the overall experience will also provide positive reinforcement for your dog.
 Praise your dog when he eats his food, and give him attention only after the meal is gone.

+If you have other dogs, then your dog may be experiencing anxiety around meals because of bullying or competition.
 Staying out of the area while your dog eats and giving him a quiet, safe place to eat alone, away from distractions or competition from other pets, may be helpful.
-Offer his food for a short period of time and then take it away.
+Offer his food for a short period of time, and then take it away.
 This will teach your dog to eat at certain regular times and will provide a comforting routine that the dog can rely on.

-Above all, be patient with your dog and watch him closely for signs of illness.
-Work with your veterinarian or a dog behaviorist if you are concerned about his health.
+Above all, be patient with your dog, and watch him closely for signs of illness.
+Work with your veterinarian or a certified dog behaviorist if you are concerned about his health or behavior.
 Time, self-discipline and consistency will do much to cure a finicky eater.
-Eventually “my dog won’t eat” will become a thing of the past!
+Eventually, “My dog won’t eat” will become a thing of the past!